LLNL/Kripke/README.md

 --------------------

 If Kripke is built with OpenMP support, then the environment variables ``OMP_NUM_THREADS`` is used to control the number of OpenMP threads.
 Kripke does not attempt to modify the OpenMP runtime in any way, so other ``OMP_*`` environment variables should also work as well.

+If Kripke is built with Caliper support, Caliper performance measurements can be configured through Caliper environment variables.
+For example,

+    CALI_CONFIG_PROFILE=runtime-report ./kripke ...

+will print a time profile of annotated code regions in Kripke.
+For more information, see https://llln.github.io/Caliper.

 Command Line Options
 --------------------